mm80843/T3.5/docs/bp_7.md

 ### Problems to solve

 The measure avoids overcrowding
-It allows people who are in the building to maintain a distance which is totally immune to person-to-person transmissions
+It allows people staying in the building to maintain a distance that completely eliminates person-to-person transmission

 ### Value proposition

-Different solution can be created to limit access :
+To limit access, several solutions can be created
--	Control over occupancy level
+-	Control over the occupancy level
--	Control over critic parameters
+-	Control over critical parameters
--	Greater quality service
+-	Higher quality of service
--	Greater planning
+-	Better planning
 -	Diversification of customer service channels

 ### Capabilities